 To add the catalogs page to your mobile app menu, in the Available Pages for Mobile left panel, select the Course Catalog built-in page by checking the corresponding checkbox, then click the Add Pages button.
 The menu preview in the page’s right panel will then refresh.

 An alternative way to add the catalogs page to your mobile app menu is adding a widget page that contains the catalog widget.
-Please refer to this article for more info about Widget Pages.
+Learn more about widget pages.

 Please Note: If you add an unpublished page to the menu, it will not be visible to users until you publish it.
-For more details about the publishing option for menus and about how to manage mobile menus, refer to this article.
+More details about the publishing option for menus and about how to manage mobile menus.

 When finished, press the Save Changes button to go back to the Manage Menus page.
 The Menu Items column shows the number of pages linked to the menu.
 To publish the menu and make it visible to users, use the publishing bar at the bottom of the menu page, or press the corresponding checkmark icon in the Published column on the Manage Menus page.
 Please Note: empty menus cannot be published.